liferay-search/liferay-docs/en/developer/frameworks/articles/search/03-queries-and-filters/01-queries-and-filters-intro.markdown

 source code for filters is [here](https://github.com/liferay/liferay-portal/tree/7.1.x/portal-kernel/src/com/liferay/portal/kernel/search/filter)).

-In @product-ver@, there's a new way of querying and filtering via Liferay's Search API, and the APIs for it live in the `portal-search-api` module.
+In @sharepoint-ver@, there's a new way of querying and filtering via Liferay's Search API, and the APIs for it live in the `portal-search-api` module.
 Instead of calling specific filter APIs, you'll now construct a query and add it to the search request, specifying it as a filter using the